-Janne Nijman is professor of History and Theory of International Law at the Faculty of Law of the University of Amsterdam and affiliated with the Amsterdam Center for International Law (ACIL).
-She is chairperson of the Executive Board of the T.M.C.
-Asser Instituut in The Hague, and its academic director.
-Nijman is also Professor of International Law at the Graduate Institute in Geneva.
-Her research centers on how the past, present, and future of international law influence each other (see also an interview here).
+Janne Nijman is Professor of History and Theory of International Law at the Faculty of Law of the University of Amsterdam and senior fellow of the Amsterdam Center for International Law (ACIL).
+Nijman is also Professor of International Law at the Graduate Institute of International and Development Studies in Geneva.
+Previously, she has been Chairperson of the Executive Board of the T.M.C.
+Asser Instituut in The Hague, and its academic director (2015-2022).

 Nijman studied law at the University of Leiden (Meester in de Rechten, 1996) and the Université Robert Schuman in Strasbourg.
 She defended her doctoral thesis in public international law at Leiden University in 2004.
 Nijman is based at ACIL since 2004.
 She has been a post-doc researcher in the ACIL-based NWO Pioneer Project "The Divide and Interaction between National law and International Law" (2004-2005).
 Janne Nijman has been a Global Research Fellow of New York University School of Law (2003-04), affiliated to the History and Theory of International Law Program of the Institute for International Law and Justice, an Early Career Visiting Fellow at Queen Mary College School of Law, University of London (summer 2006), and a Visiting Scholar at the Johns Hopkins University Bologna Institute for Policy Research (Spring term 2012).
 From 2007-2014, she has been Dean to the Law Faculty's PhD Candidates.
 Over the years, she has acted frequently as guest lecturer at the Netherlands Institute of International Relations "Clingendael" and at the Institute of Interdisciplinary Studies (UvA).
 Previously, she participated in the 1998 ACUNS/ASIL Summer Workshop "Globalization and Global Governance: Changing Roles for State and Non-State Actors" Yale University, USA.